TVR S series: 2-litre V8S

 The TVR 2-litre V8S was a 2-litre supercharged version of the V8S - this was created for the Italian market in response to their car taxation based on engine capacity.
 The engine was a modified 3.5 litre Rover V8 fitted with a smaller-throw crank to reduce the engine capacity, retaining the 88.9 mm bore but with a short stroke of 40.25 mm.
 This meant a displacement of 1998 cc, with a compression rate of 8.0:1.
 Lucas electronic fuel injection was fitted, along with an intercooled Eaton supercharger.
 All of this produced 233 PS at 6,200 rpm and 266 Nm at 3,700 rpm.
 Performance was on par with the bigger V8s, with a top speed of 232 km/h and 0–100 km/h (62 mph) coming up in 6.5 seconds.
 Ventilated disc brakes were fitted up front, and the 2-litre V8 also got adjustable ride height hydraulic shocks.
-Currently, only one example is known to have been built.
+The TVR Club estimates seven were built, and no more than ten.